-Final grades recorded by the faculty are permanent and remain so with the exception of "I" (Incomplete), "RP" (Research in Progress), or "DP" (Dissertation in Progress).
+Final grades recorded by the faculty are permanent and remain so with the exception of "I" (Incomplete) or "RP" (Research in Progress).
 The grade of "incomplete" at the end of any term must be removed before the end of that term the following year, unless an extension has been granted.

-Except for mathematical errors, the registrar may alter final grades only after the Graduate School Dean has granted approval.
+Except for mathematical errors, the Registrar may alter final grades only after the Graduate School Dean has granted approval.
 The instructor must initiate corrections by submitting a grade change form with the explanation for the change of grade to the Dean of the appropriate School.